Protests intensify at Tezpur University as Education Ministry team visits

-Tezpur: The massive, 79-day-long movement at Tezpur University escalated dramatically, entering an "intensified phase" after a visiting Central Ministry team on Saturday departed without offering any "concrete resolution" or "actionable assurance" regarding the protesters' long-standing demands.
+Tezpur: The massive, 79-day-long protests at Tezpur University escalated dramatically, entering an "intensified phase" after a visiting Central Ministry team on Saturday departed without offering any "concrete resolution" or "actionable assurance" regarding the protesters' long-standing demands.

 Thousands of students are currently sitting on the roads surrounding the University premises, demanding immediate action.
 The palpable frustration among students, faculty, and stakeholders has led to the formal announcement of a complete and indefinite closure of all academic and administrative activities within the campus.